 We reject this assertion for the following reasons:

-- The Old Testament spoke of a new and everlasting name to be bestowed upon the people of God in the gospel age (Isaiah 56:5,6; 62:2; 65:14,15).
+- The Old Testament spoke of a new and everlasting name to be bestowed upon the people of God in the gospel age (Isa.
+56:5, 6; 62:2; 65:14, 15).
 If this was not the name “Christian,” then what was the new name?

-- Isaiah especially associated the reception of the new name with the call of the Gentiles (62:2); the name Christian was not given until the Gentiles were admitted into the church (cf. Acts 10; 11:26).
+- Isaiah especially associated the reception of the new name with the call of the Gentiles (Isa.
+62:2); the name Christian was not given until the Gentiles were admitted into the church (cf. Acts 10; 11:26).

 - It is inconceivable that Peter would have encouraged the early saints to “glorify God” (1 Peter 4:16) by the use of a paganistically bestowed “slang” term.
 The early disciples did not adopt other pejorative titles (cf. Acts 24:5,14).

-- Paul rebuked the Corinthian brothers for wearing human names, e.g., Paul, Apollos, and Cephas, because, he said, these men were not crucified for them, nor were they immersed into their names (1 Corinthians 1:12,13).
+- Paul rebuked the Corinthian brothers for wearing human names, e.g., Paul, Apollos, and Cephas, because, he said, these men were not crucified for them, nor were they immersed into their names (1 Cor.
+1:12, 13).
 Clearly, the implication is that since Christ was crucified for them, and as they had been baptized into his name, they had the right to wear His name.
 What would that have been if not “Christian?”